 11. Read Trade Journals, Books & Articles

 In this digital era, it’s necessary to stay on top of what’s happening in the real estate industry as a whole, not just the housing market.
-This will give you the knowledge you need to speak with clients to give insightful information and display your value.
+This will give you the knowledge to speak with clients to give insightful information and display your value.

 - Realty Times: A free online publication that includes industry news and advice for agents, buyers, and sellers.
 It even allows you to publish your own articles.
 It’s a great way to keep up with current real estate trends, find answers for clients, and grow your business.